REALSDEALS/REALSDEALS/README.md

 # Welcome to my GitHub page

-I focus on scripting lightweight modules to diagnose unknown or vague problems with your Windows system, I focus on automation and internal implementation of policies and scripts withing Azure environments besides that I focus on a cybersecurity and gatekeeping of endpoints.
+I focus on scripting lightweight modules to diagnose unknown or vague problems with your Windows system, I focus on automation and internal implementation of policies and scripts within Azure environments.
+Besides that I focus on cybersecurity and gatekeeping of endpoints.

-The open projects on my GitHub page are small hobby projects that (mostly) have nothing to do with my work, they are made with educational purposes in mind and to help others learn etc.
+The open projects on my GitHub page are small hobby projects that (mostly) have nothing to do with my work, they are made with educational purposes in mind and to help others learn.

 ---